-- (1) Mr. Haynes was hired on June 4, 2012 to serve as Executive Vice President and General Counsel; his employment was effective on the same date. - (2) Stock option awards were granted to the Named Officer on November 14, 2008 and are eligible to vest upon the Company's achievement of certain financial and regulatory milestones.
-The performance conditions were not satisfied as of December 31, 2012. - (3) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
-The appreciation of this right is capped at \$4.50 and limits the potential shares that could be granted to 100,233. - (4) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vests one-third per year over a three-year term.
-The appreciation of each right is capped at \$11.00 and limits the potential shares that could be granted to 89,640. - (5) Stock option awards were granted to the Named Executive Officer on July 26, 2007 and are eligible to vest upon the Company's achievement of certain financial and regulatory milestones.
-The performance conditions were not satisfied as of December 31, 2012. - (6) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
-The appreciation of each right is capped at \$4.50 and limits the potential shares that could be granted to 72,750. - (7) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
-The appreciation of each right is capped at \$7.00 and limits the potential shares that could be granted to 18,589. - (8) Stock awards were granted to the Named Executive Officers on February 28, 2012 and vest one-third per year over a three-year term. - (9) The market value reflects the closing price per share of the Company's common stock on the NASDAQ Global Select Market on December 31, 2012.
+(1) Stock option awards were granted to the Named Officer on November 14, 2008 and are eligible to vest upon the Company's achievement of certain regulatory milestones.
+The performance conditions were not satisfied as of December 31, 2013.

+(2) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
+The appreciation of this right is capped at \$4.50 and limits the potential shares that could be granted to 100,233.

+(3) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vests one-third per year over a three-year term.
+The appreciation of each right is capped at \$11.00 and limits the potential shares that could be granted to 89,640.

+(4) Stock option awards were granted to the Named Executive Officer on July 26, 2007 and are eligible to vest upon the Company's achievement of certain regulatory milestones.
+The performance conditions were not satisfied as of December 31, 2013.

+(5) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
+The appreciation of each right is capped at \$4.50 and limits the potential shares that could be granted to 72,750.

+(6) Stock-settled stock appreciation rights were granted to the Named Executive Officer on February 2, 2012 and vest one-third per year over a three-year term.
+The appreciation of each right is capped at \$7.00 and limits the potential shares that could be granted to 18,589.

+Stock awards were granted to the Named Executive Officers on February 28, 2012 and vest one-third per year over a three-year term.
+Stock awards were granted to the Named Executive Officers on January 3, 2013 and vest one-third per year over a three-year term.

+(9) The market value reflects the closing price per share of the Company's common stock on the NASDAQ Global Select Market on December 31, 2013.